bshashikadze/diabetes-lung-omics-paper/correlation heatmap and network lipid/README.md

 data_corr <- corr_function(data_for_corr, corr_method = "spearman", adjusted = T, padjmethod = "BH")
 ```

-    ## this function returned a list of 3.
-The first element contains  spearman correlation coeficients,
-    ##              the second element contains raw p-values in lower, and BH adjusted p-values in an upper triangle, and the third element contains adjusted p-values only

 ## hierarchical clustering of the correlation matrix